World’s End estate

 [email protected]

-The Council’s Street Enforcement Team patrols the World’s End Estate and surrounding neighbourhood each week; they coordinate their activity with the Neighbourhood Policing Team to increase the uniformed presence.
+The Council’s Street Enforcement Team patrols the World’s End Estate and coordinate their activity with the Neighbourhood Policing Team to increase the uniformed presence.

 Regular joint ‘street briefings’ take place with the police so that residents can meet the teams and share their concerns about crime and anti-social behaviour.